What is the difference between a forward and a striker in soccer? Is there any?

 The term Forward refers to any attacking player in a team.
 A striker is part of the attack.
 Therefore, a striker is a forward.

-All the forwards in a team have fewer defensive responsibilities because they are more focused on scoring goals.
+All the forwards in a team have fewer defensive responsibilities because they are more focused on creating goal-scoring opportunities.

 Different Types Of Strikers